graphaware/neo4j-timetree/README.md

 GraphAware TimeTree is a simple library for representing time in Neo4j as a tree of time instants.
 The tree is built on-demand, supports resolutions of one year down to one millisecond and has time zone support.
 It also supports attaching event nodes to time instants (created on demand).

+*** Please note that the API for GETting events changed subtly in 2.2.1.30.22.
+Provide `relationshipTypes` instead of `relationshipType` as an optional request parameter. ***

 Getting the Software
 --------------------